AdaCore/gnatstudio/docs/tutorial/editing.rst

 As with many other properties, colors are configurable in GPS:

-Select the menu `Edit->Preferences`.
+Select the menu `Edit->Preferences...`.
 This will open a preferences dialog window.

 Select the `Editor->Fonts & Colors` page by clicking on the triangle next to the